leonardoanalista/corp-semantic-release/README.md

 ## TODO - Roadmap:
-* improve cli tool (I am reading up to learn this)
+* split cli tool and write unit tests for functions.
-* add option to create release on GitHub using API v3.
+* add option to create release on Enterprise GitHub using API v3.
 I am sure one day the corps will be using version 3.
-* split cli tool and write unit tests for functions.
 * make code fully functional with Immutable.js and Ramda.

 ## FAQ

 ### I work in a corporation and proxy there is a pain in the azz?
 This npm module has been built exclusively for you.
-I also couldn't pass the setup stage of `semantic-release` inside a corporation network.
+I was unable to pass the setup stage of `semantic-release` inside a corporation network.
+This is why I created this package.

 ### how can I setup `corp-semantic-release`?
 run `npm install corp-semantic-release`.
 There is no wizard like semantic-release.